Yuya Takagi

-Yuya Takagi (高木 友也, Takagi Yuya) is a Japanese footballer currently playing as a left-back for Tokushima Vortis.
+Yuya Takagi (高木 友也, Takagi Yuya) is a Japanese footballer currently playing as a left-back for club Tokushima Vortis.

 Career

 Takagi began his youth career with Buddy SC and Hosei University Daini High School.
 Takagi was enrolled in Hosei University from 2017 to 2020.

 On 20 March 2020, Yokohama FC announced that Takagi would join the club from the 2021 season.
 He was also registered as a specially designated player.
 On 12 August 2020, he made his professional debut against Hokkaido Consadole Sapporo in the J.League Cup.
 On 27 February 2021, he made his league debut by starting in his first J1 match against Consadole Sapporo.

 On 1 August 2022, Takagi was loaned out to J2 club Thespakusatsu Gunma.
 He made his league debut against JEF United Chiba on 7 August 2022.
 Takagi scored his first league goal against Mito HollyHock on 23 October 2022, scoring in the 58th minute.
 On 16 December 2022, his loan contract expired and he returned to Yokohama FC.

 On 16 December 2022, Takagi transferred to J2 club Fagiano Okayama after his contract expired at Yokohama FC.
 He made his league debut against Júbilo Iwata on 18 February 2023.
 Takagi scored his first league goal against Zweigen Kanazawa on 12 March 2023, scoring in the 85th minute.

 On 18 December 2024, Takagi was announced at Tokushima Vortis.